-Welcome to one of New Zealand’s great surf towns where a laidback lifestyle, great coffee, boutique shops and a left-hand surf break will get you kicking off your shoes and enjoying the friendly coastal vibe in no time.
+Visit one of New Zealand’s great surf towns on tour with us where a laidback lifestyle, great coffee, boutique shops and a left-hand surf break will get you kicking off your shoes and enjoying the friendly coastal vibe in no time.

 The Māori name for Raglan – Whāingaroa – translates to ‘the long pursuit’ and refers to the lengthy search for a suitable harbour by one of the original Maori ocean-voyaging waka (canoes).